pnkfelix/rfcs/text/0000-allocators-with-gc-support.md

 The `MAYBE` next to the lines that directly connects a stack-allocated value to a GC-managed value is due to a number of complications.

 Essentially, the "MAYBE" means "we might be able to support it, but only if the garbage collector is itself more deeply integrated with the Rust runtime and allocator.
-This RFC does not describe all the details of what would be necessary for such integration
+This RFC does not describe all the details of what would be necessary for such integration; this is further discussed in the [GC details out of scope] section.
-(see the [out of scope for GC] section).

-TODO: Discuss registration of other memory (requirement 1)

-TODO: Discuss the conservative nature of the stack scanning (reference
-      Rust's hiding of types via `as`)

-TODO: Discuss conservative scanning and whether GC supports pinning

-TODO: Note that such references are only supported if only the runtime
-      has 100% precise stack scanning *or* one has a GC that supports pinning (requirement 2).

-TODO: Conclude that we mark this line as MAYBE to reflect that we do
-      not expect such support in the general case, and are instead opting to (attempt) to encode disallowing `HasRoots` values from living on the stack.